tkrodriguez/hg-clone-cache/README.md

 # hg-clone-cache

 Patch mercurial `hg clone` to first check a local cache before hitting network.
-Adds the command `hg cache <url>` to add (remote) repos to the cache.
+Adds the command `hg cache <url>` to add (remote) repos to the cache, and `hg cache --update` to pull all cache entries.

 ## Warning #1